Why are we doing this?

 Although ‘good help’ is well evidenced and core to how many organisations support people to improve their lives; it is absent from many mainstream services and social programmes.

 This project hopes to make ‘good help’ a core element of how mainstream services and social programmes are delivered.

 If ‘good help’ is going to become a mainstream way of delivering services and social programmes, those of us inspired by this agenda need to come together.
 We want to bring people together to better understand how to configure our systems to support ‘good help’.
 This must include people who have directly experienced ‘good help’ – or been let down by ‘bad help’ – so that they can help us understand what really works.

-We are launching the Good Help Award to discover more examples of ‘good help’ projects that are already happening across the country.
-The Good Help Award will reward an organisation or team that demonstrates they are helping people to find their sense of purpose and develop their confidence to take action to transform their lives, rather than focusing on fixing a problem for them.
+We have launched the Good Help Award to discover more examples of ‘good help’ projects that are already happening across the country.
+The Good Help Award rewards an organisation or team that demonstrates they are helping people to find their sense of purpose and develop their confidence to take action to transform their lives, rather than focusing on fixing a problem for them.

 This publication reflects just a fraction of those pioneering ‘good help’ around the country.
 Now, we want to find out:

 - Who and where are the other ‘good help’ pioneers?

 - Which sectors have the most developed ‘good help’ practices?
 And where is ‘good help’ most in need of development?

 - What are the blockages to scaling ‘good help’ within and across sectors, and in different locations?